 The outside directors of LE GP, LLC are also entitled to an annual award under the Energy Transfer Equity, L.P.
 Long-Term Incentive Plan equal to \$15,000 divided by (a) the closing price of the Common Units of ETE on the New York Stock Exchange on such grant-date or (b) the Fair Market Value of a common unit as otherwise determined by the Board of Directors.
 Each award is subject to a restricted period of three (3) years and vests 1/3 per year beginning on the first anniversary date of the award, provided that all unvested awards fully vest upon the occurrence of a change of control.
 The compensation expense recorded is based on the grant-date market value of the ETE Common Units and is recognized over the vesting period.
-Distributions are paid during the vesting period.

 The ETP Compensation Committee periodically reviews and makes recommendations regarding the compensation of the directors of ETP's General Partner.
 In 2010, non-employee directors of ETP's General Partner received an annual fee of \$40,000 plus \$1,200 for each committee meeting attended.
 Additionally, the Chairman of ETP's audit committee receives an annual fee of \$15,000 and the members of ETP's Audit Committee receive an annual fee of \$10,000.
 The Chairman of the ETP Compensation Committee receives an annual fee of \$7,500 and the members of the ETP Compensation Committee receive an annual fee of \$5,000.
-In connection with the Citrus Transaction, the ETP Conflicts Committee meet 11 times to address potential conflicts of interest in the transaction.
-For their service the, ETP Conflicts Committee meeting for the members of the Conflicts Committee and \$2,500 per Conflicts Committee meeting for the members of the Conflicts Committee and \$2,500 per Conflicts Committee meeting for the members of the Conflicts Committee and \$2,500 per Conflicts Committee meeting for the members of the Conflicts Committee and \$2,500 unit receive any fees for service as directors.
+In connection with the Citrus Transaction, the ETP Conflicts Committee met 11 times to address potential conflicts of interest in the transaction.
+For their service the, ETP Conflicts Committee members received additional compensation of \$5,000 per Conflicts Committee meeting for the Chairman of the Conflicts Committee and \$2,500 per Conflicts Committee meeting for the members of the Conflicts Committee.
+ETP's employee directors, including Messrs.
+Warren and McCrea, do not receive any fees for service as directors.
 In addition, the non-employee directors participate in ETP's 2004 Unit Plan and 2008 Incentive Plan.
 Each director of ETP's General Partner who is not also (i) a shareholder or a direct or indirect employee of any parent, or (ii) a direct or indirect employee of ETP LLC, ETP, or a subsidiary, who is elected or appointed to the board of ETP's General Partner for the first time shall automatically receive, on the date of his or her election or appointment, an award of 2,500 ETP Common Units.
 Under ETP's 2004 Unit Plan and 2008 Incentive Plan, the non-employee directors of ETP's General Partner each receive annual grants of unvested ETP Common Units equal to an aggregate of approximately \$50,000 divided by the fair market value of ETP's Common Units.
 These ETP Common Units vest over three years at one-third per year.